 Threats to the electric power grid of the United States

 American businesses, industries, and homes are dependent on electricity.
-Thus threats to the power grids will put modern life at risk.
+Thus, threats to the power grids will put modern life at risk.
 Here are some of the threats to America's electrical power grid:

 Acts of Terrorism

 There are terrorist groups who would always want to bring chaos to the United States.
-For example, some snipers fired an electrical substation near Silicon Valley, California, in 2013.
+For example, some snipers fired on an electrical substation near Silicon Valley, California, in 2013.

 Cyberattacks